Skip to content

 Notes:

-2. If the function returns a non-empty string, then the student's answer will be considered invalid, and the string displayed to the student as a validation error message as part of the input validation.
+2. If the validator function returns a non-empty string, then the student's answer will be considered invalid, and the string displayed to the student as a validation error message as part of the input validation.
+Any string returned by the feedback function is displayed to the student, and validity is not changed.

 4. The function can reference other question variables, e.g. the teacher's answer.